 California ranks first in the United States in both population and demand for telecommunications bandwidth, which has already exceeded the capability of existing telecommunications facilities in many areas of the state (Ridley-Thomas 1998).
 To maintain its robust economy and status as a leader in computer technology, California will require rapid deployment of state-of-the-art fiber optic cable facilities.
 To satisfy this demand, Williams Communications, Inc. (Williams) plans to construct an integral portion of its nationwide fiber optic cable network in California.
 Williams currently operates one of the largest fiber optic cable networks in the United States, with facilities extending more than 18,000 miles through 37 states.
 Williams also plans to construct, lease, or purchase more than 14,000 additional miles of fiber optic cable facilities throughout the country, including California.
 Although in terms of mileage the fiber optic cable facilities planned in California (1,000 to 2,000 miles) are only a fraction of the overall network, the portion of Williams' fiber optic cable network planned for California is critical to the success of the company's nationwide network plan.
-Figure 1-1 shows the location of the proposed Riverside to San Diego project route in relationship to other Williams project routes in California.
+Figure 1-1 shows the location of the proposed Point Arena to Robbins project route and the proposed Point Arena to Sacramento project route in relationship to other Williams project routes in California.
 California's position as a leader in computer technology (e.g., Silicon Valley), its role as a center of the entertainment industry (generating video transmission), and the state's vibrant business environment require high-capacity telecommunications facilities.
-California's position on the West Coast makes it a portal for the transmission of information between the United States, Asia, and the Pacific Rim, and several crucial project routes for Williams' planned facilities in California will interconnect directly to new intercontinental fiber optic cables linking the United States to Asia.
+California's position on the west coast makes it a portal for the transmission of information between the United States, Asia, and the Pacific rim, and several crucial project routes for Williams' planned facilities in California will interconnect directly to new intercontinental fiber optic cables linking the United States to Asia.

-RELATIONSHIP TO CALIFORNIA ENVIRONMENTAL QUALITY ACT AND CALIFORNIA PUBLIC UTILITIES COMMISSION-APPROVAL INITIAL STUDY/MITIGATED NEGATIVE DECLARATION
+RELATIONSHIP TO THE CALIFORNIA ENVIRONMENTAL QUALITY ACT AND CALIFORNIA PUBLIC UTILITIES COMMISSION-APPROVAL OF THE INITIAL STUDY/MITIGATED NEGATIVE DECLARATION

-On October 21, 1999, the California Public Utilities Commission (CPUC) approved an initial study/mitigated negative declaration (IS/MND) for Williams' Fiber Optic Cable System Installation Project - California Network (California Public Utilities Commission 1999).
-The proposed Riverside to San Diego project was developed subsequent to the project routes approved by the CPUC and analyzed in the previously adopted IS/MND.
-A subsequent IS/MND is required when an IS/MND has already been adopted and "substantial changes" are proposed to a project that would result in the "involvement of new significant environmental effects or a substantial increase in the severity of previously identified significant effects" but where the project proponent commits to measures that would mitigate these new effects to less-than-significant levels (California Environmental Quality Act [CEQA] Guidelines Section 15162).
-As a subsequent IS/MND is incorporated in this document by reference.
+On October 21, 1999, the California Public Utilities Commission (CPUC) approved an initial study/mitigated negative declaration (IS/MND) for Williams' Fiber Optic Cable System Installation Project-California Network (California Public Utilities Commission 1999).
+A subsequent IS/MND is required when an IS/MND has already been adopted and "substantial changes" are proposed to a project that would result in the "involvement of new significant environmental effects or a substantial increase in the severity of previously identified significant effects" but where the project proponent commits to measures that would mitigate these new effects to a less-than-significant level (CEQA Guidelines Section 15162).
+As a subsequent IS/MND, the CPUC-approved IS/MND is incorporated in this document by reference.